 - And the commandment that was to result in life for me was found to result in death.

 - For having taken an opportunity through the commandment, sin thoroughly deceived me and through it put me to death.

 - So then the law is indeed holy; and the commandment holy, and righteous, and good.

 Desiring to do good but not doing it

-- Therefore, has something good become death to me?
+- Therefore, did something good become death to me?
 May it never be!
-But sin – so it might be revealed as sin – was working out death in me through what’s good, so sin might become sinful beyond excess through the commandment.
+But it was sin – so it might be revealed as sin – working out death in me through what’s good so sin might become sinful beyond excess through the commandment.

-- For we have known that the law is spiritual, but I’m fleshly; having been *sold under sin’s authority.
+- For we *known that the law is spiritual but I’m fleshly, having been *sold under sin’s authority.

 - For I don’t understand what I do.
 For what I desire, this I don’t do.
 But what I hate, this I do.

 - But if what I don’t desire, this I do; I agree with the law that the law is good.

 - And now I no longer do it, but the sin which dwells in me.

 - For I *know that good doesn’t dwell in me (that is, in my flesh).
-For to desire good is present in me, but the doing of good isn’t.
+For the desire to do good is present in me, but the doing of good isn’t.

 - For I don’t do the good that I desire, but the evil that I don’t desire, this I practice.

-- And if what I don’t desire, this I do; it’s no longer I who does it, but the sin which dwells in me.
+- And if what I don’t desire, this I do; it’s no longer I who do it, but the sin which dwells in me.

-- Therefore, I find through the law that evil is present in me, the man who desires to do good,
+- Therefore, through the law I find the principle that evil is present in me, me the man who desires to do good,

 - for I delight in the law of God according to the inward man.

-- But I see another law in my limbs, waging war against the law of my mind and making me a prisoner of the law of sin which is present in my limbs.
+- But I see another law in my limbs, waging war against the law of my mind and making me a prisoner to the law of sin which is present in my limbs.